open-amt-cloud-toolkit/docs/docs/General/loginToRPS.md

     ```
     https://[Development-IP-Address]:3000
     ```
+    !!!
+Important
+        Do not skip this step.
+It enables the MPS in the Sample Web UI.

 2. A warning screen will prompt.
 Click **Advanced** and then **Proceed** to continue to connect to the MPS webserver.